If you are encountering problems downloading files from your Box account, we recommend that you try:

 - If the option to download a file within a collaborative folder is not available to you in Box, then you may not have the proper Access Level for that collaborative folder to download the file.
 Please check your access level on the collaborative folder.
 If you are a Previewer, Uploader or Previewer-Uploader on the folder, you would not be able to download files in this folder.

 - Box measures bandwidth usage based on downloads from open access shared links.
 All downloads from any public shared link count towards the bandwidth limit.
 Depending on the size of the files being shared and the frequency of downloads, you can reach this limit quite quickly based on the file format (GIF, FLV, MP3, and so forth).
-Click here for more info.
+For more info see: Understand How Box Measures Bandwidth Usage.

-If you still have problems downloading a file after running through these steps, please run a connection diagnostics test from within your Box account.
-Once you have done this, please submit a support ticket and let us know you have run a connection diagnostics test.
+If you still have problems downloading after running through the steps above, please follow these steps: Testing your Network Connection.
+Once you have done this, please submit a support ticket and let us know the results of your tests.